Joanna II of Naples: Years of peace and death

 The final years of Joanna's reign were marked by relative peace and political stability, in contrast to the turbulent succession disputes that had dominated the earlier part of her rule.
-After the death of Alfonso V's claim had waned, Joanna reconciled with the Angevin faction and formally recognized Louis III of Anjou as her heir.
+After the death of Alfonso V, his claim had waned; Joanna reconciled with the Angevin faction and formally recognized Louis III of Anjou as her heir.

 Louis took up residence in the Duchy of Calabria, the traditional fief for the Neapolitan crown prince, where he remained in anticipation of ascending the throne.
 However, he died prematurely in 1434, only a year before the queen herself.
 In his place, the aging Joanna designated his younger brother, René of Anjou, as her new heir.

 Joanna died in Naples on 2 February 1435 at the age of 63, and was interred in the Church of the Santissima Annunziata.
 With her death, the senior line of the Capetian House of Anjou became extinct, bringing an end to the House of Anjou-Durazzo and, more broadly, to the Angevin dynasty's rule in Naples.
 She was succeeded by René of Valois-Anjou, who became René I. René was the brother of Joanna's designated heir, Louis III of Anjou, who had predeceased her.
 Both men belonged to the House of Valois-Anjou, which had asserted claims to the Neapolitan throne since 1380.
 They had styled themselves—albeit nominally—as kings of Naples, based on hereditary rights conferred by Joanna I of Anjou to Louis I of Valois-Anjou, prior to her deposition by Charles III, Joanna II's father.